How To Love Yourself When Life Gets Crazy

 Take care.
 Prioritize your physical health and wellness.
 Take the time to provide for your basic needs.
 Take care of your body.
 You need to eat and sleep.
 You probably also need time to grocery shop, do yoga, and be with your loved ones.
 Make the time.
 Schedule it if you have to.

 Heal thyself.
 Meditate.
 Pray.
 Smudge yourself and your living space.
 Light incense and center your energy with crystals.
 Write in your journal.
 Set positive intentions for yourself.
-Get a Reiki treatment.
-Get a message.
+Get or give yourself a Reiki treatment.
+Get or give yourself a message.
 Trust your intuition to guide you toward what you need.

 Clear out.
 What’s your physical space looking like?
 Crazy?
 Get into it.
 Clean up, organize, and make your space into a supportive one.
 Bring some flowers in.
 Let go of crap you don’t need which weighs you down.
 Make your space exactly how you want.